cdli-gh/annodoc/index.md

 Note that the (nominal) head of a copula may be a deverbal noun, i.e., a relative clause (`acl` or `amod`).

+The predicate of a copular clause is its head.
+The morphological case of a copular predicate is *not* annotated.
+This also includes cases in which the head has a more complex structure, e.g., do not annotate the genitive relation in the following example:

+	# Jagersma, Chap.
+5 (21)
+	# ‘They are the ones of Geme-Bau.’
+	# (Nik 1:7 2:4; L; 24)
+	1	geme2-{d}ba-ú-ka-me	geme2.ba.ú.k=ak=Ø=me-eš	Geme-Bau=GEN=ABS=be-3PL.S	0	root	copular predicate is a headless absolutive NP with a genitive argument

 ## Genre specifics

 The description so far focused on prose text.
 Administrative texts require a slightly different treatment.